cbuschka/versioned/README.md

 ## Version number formats

 versioned supports semantic versions of the form 1.2.3-SNAPSHOT for now.
-This format is known from maven (a popular java build tool) and is called mvn.
+This format is known from maven (a popular java build tool) and is called 'mvn'.
+The format option `-f mvn` can be omitted as for now `mvn` is the default.

 ```
 versioned -f mvn -c isVersion foo